sa-tre/satre-specification/docs/source/pillars/information_governance.md

 Ability to deliver, track and maintain adequate training levels to ensure competence of all people within the TRE organisation.

-### Curriculum Creation and Management (Business Process)

-The process of designing, developing, and managing educational curricula, courses through training needs analysis for required competency.
+**Curriculum Creation and Management:** The process of designing, developing, and managing educational curricula, courses through training needs analysis for required competency.

 ```{list-table}
 :header-rows: 1